-Agriculture in Himachal Pradesh is a way of life for the agrarian population andnearly 70% population is directly or indirectly dependent on this sector.
-Himachal Pradesh has been endowed with a wide range of agro climatic conditions due to which a large number of horticulture commodities like fruit crops (from temperate to sub-tropical), flowers, vegetables, mushrooms, hops, tea, medicinal & aromatic plants etc. are successfully grown.
-HP could play as a role model for the horticulture farmers to learn from its experience in high-tech horticulture and its well-developed market linkage systems.
-Since most horticultural produce are perishable, they need careful handling, marketing and value addition.
-In this respect, HP has much to offer for the farmers to learn.
-Farmer - market linkages, procurement and marketing system and value chain through HPMC model can be a good learning experience for the farmers, besides study of various crops and crops management systems.
+Himachal Pradesh has been endowed with a wide range of agro-climatic conditions due to which a large number of horticulture commodities like fruit crops (from temperate to sub-tropical), flowers, vegetables, mushrooms, tea, medicinal & aromatic plants, etc. are successfully grown.
+HP could play as a role model for the horticulture farmers to learn from its experience in hightech horticulture and its well-developed market linkage systems.
+Since most horticultural produce is perishable, they need careful handling, marketing and value addition.
+In this respect, HP has much to offer for the farmers to learn, Farmer - market linkages, procurement, and marketing system and value chain through the HPMC model can be a good learning experience for the farmers, besides the study of various crops and crop management systems.
 The State Department of Horticulture functions with the objective of building a prosperous Himachal through scientific development of horticulture by harnessing the natural resources for the development of a sustainable system of agriculture in the hilly areas.
-Integrated farming system is the strength of Hill farming.
-Agriculture- Animalhusbandry are complimentary and supplementary enterprises which providelivelihood to the agrarian population in one hand and reduce dependence onsynthetic external inputs on the other.
-Thus better management of animals, grasslands, farm yard manure hold promise for promotion of organic farming in the State.
+Integrated Farming System is the strength of hill farming.
+Agriculture-Animal Husbandry isa complementary and supplementary enterprise which provide a livelihood to the agrarian population in one hand and reduce dependence on synthetic

-This initiative of farmers' inter-state technology exposure visit program will fulfil the following objectives:
+This initiative of farmers' inter-state technology expo sure visit program will fulfill the following objectives:

-- To identify location specific and economically viable different crops. - 2.
-Showing advanced practices in horticulture farming and use of improved varieties and farm resources. - 3.
-Training on Floriculture and Landscape Management.
-4. Training Post Harvest Physiology of Fruit Crops. - 5.
-Training on Nursery Management and its application. - 6- Training on Cultivation of Mushroom by organic farming and exposure visit to NRC, Chambaghat.
+- 1. To identify location specific and economically viable different crops. - Showing advanced practices in horticulture farming and the use of improved varieties and farm resources. - 3.
+Training on Floriculture and landscape management. - 4.
+Training Post Harvest Physiology of Fruit Crops. - 5.
+Training on Nursery Management and its application. - Training on Cultivation of Mushroom by organic farming and exposure visit to NRC.
+Chamba ghat.

-- 1. Central Potato Research Institute, Shimla. - Himachal Pradesh Horticultural Produce Marketing and Processing Corporation Ltd. (HPMC) Shimla. - National Research Centre for Mushroom, Chambaghat, Solan. - Dr. Y.S.
-Parmar University of Horticulture and Forestry, Solan - 5.
-Regional Horticultural Research Station, Mashobra. - 6.
-HPMC unit Parwanoo. - RHRS, Kandaghat.
+- 1. Central Potato Research Institute, Shimla - Himachal Pradesh Horticultural Produce Marketing and Processing Corporation Ltd. (HPMC) Shimla - 3.
+National Research Centre for Mushroom, Chambaghat, Solan - 4.
+Dr. Y.S.
+Parmar University of Horticulture and forestry, Solan - 5.
+Regional Horticultural Research Station, Mashobra - 6.
+HPMC unit Parwanoo - 7.
+RHRS, Kandaghat

-- Adoption of protected cultivation by use of low cost green house and poly house technologies. - Adoption of micro irrigation techniques, including drip and sprinkler irrigation along with resource conservation technologies such as water harvesting. - Adoption of the advanced practices in horticulture farming and use of improved varieties and farm resources - 4.
-Adoption of the improved methods, techniques used in horticulture in production, extension, marketing and value chain
+- Adoption of protected cultivation by use of a low cost greenhouse and poly house technologies - Adoption of micro-irrigation techniques, including drip and sprinkler irrigation along with resource conservation technologies such as water harvesting - Adoption of the advanced practices in horticulture farming and use of improved varieties and farm Ire sources - 4.
+Adoption of the improved methods, techniques used in horticulture in production, extension, marketing, and value chain